ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 -   `salary`
 -   `points`

+### About `.RData` files

-**A note on `.RData` files.** Most of the data sets you are going to be working with in real life are going to be stored in some sort of text file.
+Most of the data sets you are going to be working with in real life are going to be stored in some sort of text file.
 So you probably won't be handling many R binary files (i.e. `.RData` files).
 However, R binary files are an interesting option for saving intermediate results, and/or for saving R objects (as R objects).

 ### Inspecting the data objects